 Learning to Read and Write

-A question we are often asked by parents in our Kindergarten is if we can teach their child to write their name and read simple words.
+A question we are often asked by parents in our Kindergarten is if we can teach their children to write their names and read simple words.

 Each child's learning is individual and tailored to their needs.
 Explorosity Education uses the department for education document 'letters and sounds', phase one throughout the setting.
 However, before your child is ready to formally 'write', there are lots of different aspects they need to build up to this.
 This ensures that your child is developing and learning the knowledge and transferable skills to enable them to become confident readers and writers.